wp-plugins/oik/readme.txt

 1. Upload the contents of the oik plugin to the `/wp-content/plugins/oik' directory
 1. Activate the oik base plugin through the 'Plugins' menu in WordPress
 1. Go to Settings > oik options to fill in your **o**ften **i**ncluded **k**ey information
+1. Use the shortcodes when writing your content
 1. Activate other oik plugins when you need them

 If you are a developer and want to try the oik-bwtrace plugin then you may find you need to add a line to your wp-config.php file.
 Put this before the require_once for wp-settings.php